ishitarao/screamy-ball/README.md

 ---

-Screamy Ball is a recreation of Google Chrome’s [T. Rex Game](https://chromedino.com/), except the T. Rex is a ball that can be controlled in 3 ways:
+Screamy Ball is a retro recreation of Google Chrome’s [T. Rex Game](https://chromedino.com/), except the obstacles are spiked and the T. Rex is a ball that can be controlled in 3 ways:
 1. The mouse
 1. The keyboard